 Cassim Mahomet, Acrobat, Singer, Songwriter and Vaudeville Artist, was born on the 24 July 1896 at Wee Waa New South Wales, Australia.
 His parents migrated to Australia from Bombay, India.
-Cassim was Mohammaden and did not have his parents blessing when joined the army.
-Being a Mahommedan he was rejected the first time he attempted to listed and after finally enlisting he was recorded as a Roman Catholic on his army record.
+Cassim was Muslim and did not have his parents blessing when joined the army.
+Being a Muslim he was rejected the first time he attempted to enlist and after finally enlisting he was recorded as a Roman Catholic on his army record.
 He enlisted as a Private in the Australian Imperial Force (AIF) on the 27th October 1916 at Currie Street, Adelaide, South Australia.
 His regimental number was 7036 and he was assigned to the 23/10th Battalion.
 Private Mahomet embarked on the“Berrima” on the 16th December 1916 from Adelaide, destined for France and in May 1918 was part of the 3rd Brigade, Concert Party that entertained the troops in France and England.

 Private Mahomet 23/10th Battalion returned to Australia in the transport ”Konigin Luise” from England on the 18th December 1919.
 He arrived in Australia on the 31st January 1920, and was discharged from the AIF in Sydney on the 2nd May 1920.
 In 1923 he worked for the Broken Hill Propriety Ltd., New South Wales.